dojo/docs/dojo/toggleClass.rst

 Toggle multiple nodes
 ---------------------

-toggleClass is also available for NodeLists, so that it's also possible to toggle the class for multiple nodes.
+toggleClass is also available for `NodeLists <dojo/NodeList>`_, so that it's also possible to toggle the class for multiple nodes.
 The following example toggles the class for each node in the NodeList returned from dojo.query:

 .. cv-compound::